 Either way, making an effort with your outfit as a wedding guest for a church wedding is the best way to go.

-Have in mind the phrase Sunday Best when selecting your outfit for a church wedding and you won’t go wrong!
+And while they meet the criteria, if you don’t shop there and decide to do so elsewhere, have in mind the phrase Sunday Best when selecting your outfit for a church wedding.
+This way you won’t go wrong!